-Lavish orchestration, heartfelt melodies and a touch of Christmas cheer?
-This soundtrack is poles apart from the spiky freakishness of Aliens.
+With lavish orchestration, heartfelt melodies and a touch of Christmas cheer, this soundtrack is poles apart from the spiky soundscapes of Aliens.
 It showcased another side to the LSO when Little Women – the third major Hollywood remake of the beloved novel – was released to critical acclaim in 1994.
 Director Gillian Armstrong said ‘I didn’t want a corny, over-the-top soundtrack.
 There was a lightness [to Newman’s work], and I could see that he could do humour as well as the emotional stuff without it being corny or sentimental.
 And that’s really tough.’

 This was the first time Newman had worked with a full orchestra and he said of his Abbey Road sessions with the LSO – ‘I was apprehensive, I guess, because up to that point I really hadn’t done full orchestral scores.’
 But Newman’s nerves were misplaced, as the soundtrack got the nod from the Academy with an Oscar nomination.

 Twenty-five years later, and Newman has been nominated for Best Original Score once again, for Sam Mendes' 1917.
 Interestingly, Newman faces competition from the latest reimagining of Little Women – this time directed by Greta Gerwig and soundtracked by Alexandre Desplat (more about him later!).